Do you believe you may be suffering from cataracts?

 Cataracts are more common than you may think.
 Believe it or not, nearly 50% of Americans develop cataracts by the age of 80.

 As part of the body’s natural aging process, cataracts can be treated easily.
 As cataracts begin to develop, you can seek immediate relief at home with the aid of a magnifying glass or additional lighting.
 However, when the development of cataracts begin to progress, you will eventually require cataract surgery to return your vision to its clear and crisp state.

 The latest advancements in cataract surgery provide patients with a host of options for cataract treatment, including choices that could leave you glasses free for life!
-Not only is cataract surgery common and effective, it is also very safe!
+Not only is cataract surgery common and effective, but it is also very safe!

 Early on, you may not even detect that you are developing a cataract.
-Cataracts begin with a minor cloudiness, which, over time progresses to a much cloudier state.
+Cataracts begin with minor cloudiness, which, over time progresses to a much cloudier state.
 A great deal of the light to your retina will eventually become blocked as the cataract gains density.

 Some symptoms you may experience are:

 - experiencing trouble with seeing clearly at night

 Are you experiencing any of these symptoms?
 Contact us today, for a dilated eye exam.

 Who is at Risk?